The Bradford 12 celebrate with their supporters after winning a legal battle on their right to self-defence. (Tandana Archive)

 The Conference

-brought together activists, advocates, organisations, lawyers, researchers, and academics committed to building a better society, one where racial justice is the norm.
+will bring together activists, advocates, grassroots and national organisations, lawyers, researchers, and academics committed to building a better society, one where racial justice is the norm.

-Coordinated by the Race Equality Network, the Ella Baker School of Organising and Inclusive North, the conference set out to be interactive, educational, and welcoming - creating a collective opportunity for everyone to learn and become more effective champions of equal rights and justice.
+Coordinated by the Race Equality Network and the Ella Baker School of Organising the conference will be interactive, educational, and welcoming - creating a collective opportunity for everyone to learn and become more effective champions of equal rights and justice.

 -